How to Deploy Smart Contracts With $0 Gas Using Testnets

 -d '{"jsonrpc":"2.0","method":"eth_chainId","params":[],"id":1}'

-# Latest block
+# Check latest block

 curl -s -X POST https://sepolia.base.org \